makersacademy/frontend-api-challenge/README.md

 - ✅ Ability to like and unlike peeps
 - ✅ Custom hooks for data fetching and form submission
 - ✅ User interface based on the real Twitter for a familiar experience
+- ✅ Integration of OpenAI API for generating random comments for each peep.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>